hankchau/rec_systems/README.md

 ## Neural Matrix Factorization
 - NeuMF:
     - Combines MLP and GMF models into a hybrid neural network for recommendation.
+    - Uses pretrained MLP and GMF parts for faster convergence.
     - Weights non-linear mappings (MLP) and linear mappings (GMF) for better estimation.
     - Stochastic GD with slow learn rate.
 Binary crossentropy as loss function.
     - Robust.
 Behavior similar to MLP.